Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

     -   **Overview**: Define general information, such as the package, label, and icon of the application.

     -   **Features**: Define required software and hardware features.
-This information is used for application filtering in the Tizen Store.
+This information is used for application filtering in Tizen Store.

     -   **Privileges**: Define the security-sensitive APIs or API groups accessed and used by the application.